 FUN Close Reading Activities

-I do like to keep everything relating to content until at least the last two weeks so these close reading packs come in handy.
+I like to keep everything relating to content until at least the last two weeks, so these close reading packs are handy.
 Not only are the articles HIGH INTEREST and the questions rigorous, but the mystery picture is super engaging for students.
-You will have students WANTING to re-read and find the correct answers because they don’t want to mess up their pictures.
+You will have students WANT to re-read and find the correct answers because they don’t want to mess up their pictures.
 Each pack is filled with a review of ELA standards!
-Click here to find all of the close reading packs I have available right now.
+Click here to find all the close reading packs I have available now.

 Summer Bucket List Writing

-I created this summer bucket list freebie a few years ago and I love using it in the last month of school.
-I even have my own children at home complete one so we have some goals for the summer.
+I created this summer bucket list freebie a few years ago and loved using it in the last month of school.
+I even have my own children at home complete one, so we have some goals for the summer.
 Basically, it gives them space for 10 different activities they’d like to do over summer break.
 These activities can be anything from “read 10 books” to “visit an amusement park”.
-Just to keep it realistic, I have them make at least 5 of the activities ones that are free or that they can do on their own without an adult.
-Then they have space to write about how and why they have added this to their bucket list.
-It’s a fun way to incorporate what they are already thinking about…summer, with some writing.
+To keep it realistic, I have them make at least 5 free activities they can do independently without an adult.
+Then, they have space to write about how and why they have added this to their bucket list.
+It’s fun to incorporate what they are already thinking about…summer, with some writing.
 You can find it in the free download.

 Monster Writing Activity

-This is another favorite of mine, as well as, the students.
+This is another favorite of mine, as well as the students.
 Each student privately draws a picture of a monster on a piece of white paper.
-They have little instruction but that they should include colors and add details to their pictures.
+They have little instruction but should include colors and add details to their pictures.
 No stick figures!
-Once they complete their drawings, they are then instructed to write about their monster, describing it in great detail.
+Once they complete their drawings, they are instructed to write about their monster, describing it in great detail.
 I usually give a little mini-lesson on how to write descriptively.
 I tell them they need to be as specific as possible and describe every last detail of their monsters.
-I have them write their names on the back of their pictures and their writing.
+I have them write their names on the back of their pictures and their descriptions.
 Then, I collect them all.